Quantitative conditions for right-handedness of flows: Introduction

-holds, then the Hamiltonian flow on $\partial C$ is right handed. \end{theorem}
+holds, then the Hamiltonian flow on $\partial C$ is right-handed. \end{theorem}

-\begin{remark} If $C$ is the unit Euclidean ball in $\R^4$, then the gauge function is the Euclidean norm, $K^C_{\min} = 2$, the Reeb flow on $\partial C$ is $\pi$-periodic and equal to the Hopf flow.
+\begin{remark} If $C$ is the unit Euclidean ball in $\R^4$, then the gauge function is the Euclidean norm, we have $K^C_{\min} = 2$, and the Reeb flow on $\partial C$ is $\pi$-periodic and equal to the Hopf flow.
 In particular, $\tau_{\rm min}(D) = \pi$ for any disk-like global surface of section $D \subset \partial C$.
 If $C'$ is $C^2$-close to $C$ then it can be proved that the Reeb flow on $\partial C'$ admits a $\partial$-strong disk-like global surface of section $D'$ with return time uniformly close to~$\pi$.
 Since the curvatures of $C'$ are close to those of $C$ we get By Theorem~\ref{thm_main_1} the Reeb flow on $\partial C'$ is right-handed, as claimed in~\cite{ghys}. \end{remark}

-\begin{remark} One gets restrictions of a contact topological nature from the argument given in Appendix~\ref{app_abundance}.
-In the case of Reeb flows, the proof shows that all finite collections of periodic orbits bind open book decompositions that support the contact structure in the sense of Giroux, with pages that are global surfaces of section. \end{remark}
+{ \begin{remark} In the case of Reeb flows, one gets restrictions of a contact topological nature from Ghys' theorem \cite{ghys}.
+For instance, every periodic Reeb orbit defines a transverse knot that satisfies equality in Bennequin's inequality.
+Hence, we get restrictions on the transverse knot types defined by periodic Reeb orbits.
+One also deduces that all finite collections of periodic orbits bind open book decompositions that support the contact structure in the sense of Giroux, with pages that are global surfaces of section. \end{remark} }

 {\it Organisation of the paper.} In Section~\ref{sec_proof_thm_main} we give the definition of right-handedness and prove Theorem~\ref{thm_main_0}.
 We also show how Theorem~\ref{thm_main_1} follows from Theorem~\ref{thm_main_0}.
 Section~\ref{sec_proof_pinched} is devoted to the study of geodesic flows on $S^2$: we show how the claimed pinching condition enables us to verify the quantitative condition of Theorem~\ref{thm_main_0}.
 The proof uses comparison theorems from Riemannian geometry.
-In Appendix~\ref{app_gen_position}, we study the properties of global surfaces of section in generic position and deduce that the quantity $\kappa(\gamma_0)$ is independent of the choice of the $\partial$-strong disk-like global surface of section spanned by $\gamma_0$, and of the choice of a global symplectic trivialization.
-For the sake of completeness, a proof of Theorem~\ref{thm_ghys} is given in Appendix~\ref{app_abundance}.
-Finally, in Appendix~\ref{app_coordinates}, we discuss technical properties of $\partial$-strong disk-like global surfaces of section that are used in the proof of Theorem~\ref{thm_main_0}.